 Don’t leave it till the last week

-Book your holiday accommodation in advance.
+The best way to be able to find and choose from the best places to stay is to book your holiday accommodation in advance.
 Based on my personal experience, the sooner you get it booked, the better.
 Make sure it has free cancellation, so you would have the opportunity to cancel if you change your mind.
 Keep an eye on the prices from time to time and plan your trip according to what you want to do.
 Remember – the best trips are the once crafted carefully and filled with sights and amazing experiences.
 For example, our roadtrip to the USA didn’t consist of just staying in one place.
 Instead, we visited a lot of them!